 Culprit 2: Debris

-Flying debris after a collision can pose a significant threat and cause potential injuries.
+Flying debris after a collision can pose a significant threat.
 Imagine the front of both cars crashing, then crumpling, and the windshield shattering.
 Glass will be flying everywhere.
-Flying glass shards can potentially cause injury to everyone.

 It’s not just flying debris either, it’s debris with forceful impact behind it.
 That means if a shard of glass flies into your face, it won’t leave a small cut.